Watch Camila Cabello's Never Be the Same Performance on The Ellen DeGeneres Show

 The 21-year-old singer sang her most recent single, "Never Be the Same" from her first solo album, self-titled, Camila.

-"At the age of only 21, our next guest is one of the most streamed artists of all time," Ellen DeGeneres said as she announced the star.
+"At the age of only 21, our next guest is one of the most-streamed artists of all time," Ellen DeGeneres said as she announced the star.

 The singer rocked a lace halter dress along with gorgeous Chanel pearls and topped the look with black lace gloves.